 The Company has adopted a code of securities dealings in relation to the ordinary shares which is based on, and is at least as rigorous as, the requirements of the Market Abuse Regulations.
 The code adopted will apply to the Directors and other relevant employees of the Group.

-|Audit Committee terms of reference||PDF (175.1kb)|
+|Audit & Risk Committee terms of reference||PDF (175.1kb)|

-|Nominations Committee terms of reference||PDF (29.4kb)|
+|Nomination Committee terms of reference||PDF (29.4kb)|

 |Remuneration Committee terms of reference||PDF (161.7kb)|